Leon Gouré: Rand Corporation

 As a Rand Corporation analyst, Gouré began to develop his ideas on civil defense in the Soviet Union.
 In 1961, he wrote a report suggesting that the Soviet Union had massively increased their civil defense preparations to protect large numbers of people in the event of a nuclear war.
 His reports on the subject contributed to the expansion of civil defense measures in the United States during the 1970s and 1980s.
 In 1973, he wrote that:

 The fundamental Soviet view is that the better the USSR is prepared for war, the greater and more credible is its ability to deter its adversary from risking military confrontation.
 This is the main reason why Moscow categorically rejects any concept of security based on a balance of 'mutual assured destruction.'

 He advised the Lyndon Johnson administration on the Vietnam War.
 Malcolm Gladwell wrote in 2013 that Gouré was "brilliant, charismatic, incredibly charming and absolutely ruthless".

 He took over the Viet Cong Motivation and Morale Project, and in 1964 lived for a period in Saigon, where his staff were sent to interview Viet Cong combatants.
-His report concluded that the Viet Cong were demoralized and would surrender after further bombing, and he briefed leading military figures accordingly.
+His report concluded [falsy] that the Viet Cong were demoralized and would surrender after further bombing, and he briefed leading military figures accordingly.
 Gouré's analysis influenced U.S. policy for several years.